McNemar's test: Examples

 In the first example, a researcher attempts to determine if a drug has an effect on a particular disease.
 There are 314 patients, and they are diagnosed (disease: present or absent) before and after using the drug, which means that each sample can be described using 1 out of 4 combinations.

 Counts of individuals are given in the table, with the diagnosis (disease: present or absent) before treatment given in the rows, and the diagnosis after treatment in the columns.
 The test requires the same subjects to be included in the before-and-after measurements (matched pairs).

 In this example, the null hypothesis of "marginal homogeneity" would mean there was no effect of the treatment.
 From the above data, the McNemar test statistic:

-has the value 21.35, which is extremely unlikely to form the distribution implied by the null hypothesis (P < 0.001).
+has the value 21.35, which is extremely unlikely to form the distribution implied by the null hypothesis (p < 0.001).
 Thus the test provides strong evidence to reject the null hypothesis of no treatment effect.

 A second example illustrates differences between the asymptotic McNemar test and alternatives.
 The data table is formatted as before, with different numbers in the cells:

 With these data, the sample size (161 patients) is not small, however results from the McNemar test and other versions are different.
-The exact binomial test gives P = 0.053 and McNemar's test with continuity correction gives $\chi^2$ = 3.68 and P = 0.055.
-The asymptotic McNemar's test gives $\chi^2$ = 4.55 and P = 0.033 and the mid-P McNemar's test gives P = 0.035.
+The exact binomial test gives p = 0.053 and McNemar's test with continuity correction gives $\chi^2$ = 3.68 and p = 0.055.
+The asymptotic McNemar's test gives $\chi^2$ = 4.55 and p = 0.033 and the mid-P McNemar's test gives p = 0.035.
 Both the McNemar's test and mid-P version provide stronger evidence for a statistically significant treatment effect in this second example.

+Example implementation in Python

+The following is an example implementation using the probability distributions provided by the SciPy package.
+The implementation uses the mid-P version if b + c < 25.
+Otherwise, it uses the asymptotic version, allowing for both the regular form and the continuity corrected form.